tsalb/sfdc-lightning-service-components/README.md

 `QuickUpdateService` which wraps Lightning Data Service (i.e. `force:recordData`) and provides an `aura:method` to very quickly configure a single-object, single-record DML to any sObject.
 Since this uses LDS, profile security is respected.
 This is a POC component.

 `DataTableService` which can quickly generate `tableData` and `tableColumns` in a format expected by `lightning:datatable`.
-It's designed primary for read-only tables, but it's still possible to perform further processing either serverside or clientside to configure `lightning:datatable` more granularly.
+It's designed primarily for read-only, single hierarchy tables.
+It's still possible to perform further processing either serverside or clientside to configure `lightning:datatable` more granularly.
+Currently, parent relationships are not handled, so until I can figure out a scalable way - please flatten your schema with formula fields.

 ---